How to Start a Currency Exchange Business in India

 • It’s crucial to remember that before giving a licence, the Reserve Bank of India (RBI) may choose to check the applicant’s address on-site.
 Along with naming a compliance person, the candidate has to send regular returns to the Reserve Bank of India (RBI).
 After its three-year end, the pass may be renewed.

-Obtain Business Registration-
+Obtain Business Registration

-In India, the first step in launching a currency exchange business is company registration.
+In India, the first step in starting a currency exchange business is company registration.
 The reason you are launching this firm is to intimidate the authorities by registering legally.
 You may choose the liability and tax structure that best suits your business by registering a company.

-Obtain FFMC Licence-
+Obtain FFMC Licence

 A company has to register with the Financial Futures and Markets Commission to perform money-changing activities, such as foreign exchange currency exchange.
-Businesses or people recognised as AMCs (Approved Money Changers) by the RBI under Section 10(1) of the FEMA Act of 1999 are referred to as FEMA Act players.
+Businesses or people recognized as AMCs (Approved Money Changers) by the RBI under Section 10(1) of the FEMA Act of 1999 are referred to as FEMA Act players.
 The AMCs that fit into this category are known as Full Fledged Money Changers.
 Therefore, you need a valid FFMC licence the RBI granted to operate or promote a money exchange business.

-Registration for GST-
+Registration for GST

 India uses the Goods and Services Tax system of indirect taxes.
 If you exceed the turnover limit in India, you must have to register for GST.
 To take advantage of all the benefits it provides, you may also register for GST and file a GST return.

-Register Your Shop Establishment-
+Register Your Shop Establishment

 State legislatures adopt legislation pertaining to shops and establishments, known as “Acts.”
 The Act’s provisions are generally the same in every state.
 The Shop and Establishment Act is regulated by the labour departments of the individual states.

-Regulations Required:
+Regulations Required

 RBI has created a number of regulatory conditions that must be met by the user after getting a money changer licence.
 Among them are: